Haorui-Jiang/geoca/docs/index.md

 - Read raster data from a file, convert the data into a Python list.
 - Create a raster template based on the input raster, and replace the data from list into the new raster.
 - Running CA models based on raster data to analyze population and other resource migration.
+- Reads multiple raster data (.tif) from a folder and stores it in a dictionary.
+- Reorganizes data from a list dictionary representing multiple raster data.